lanarka/picobox/README.md

 ## About
-PicoBox - Cheap and simple programmable unit for any practical and experimental purposes powered by Raspberry Pi Pico with Ethernet, IMS Radio, RTC and Bluetooth module
+PicoBox - Cheap and simple programmable unit for any practical and experimental purposes powered by Raspberry Pi Pico with Ethernet, Radio, RTC and Bluetooth module

 ## Overview
 - Designed for industrial DIN rail